Tourism information on DIU - The island, the beach, the waves, the sun and the fun.

 INS Khukri Memorial: It was inaugurated on 15th December, 1999 in memory of the heroic sailors and officer who chose not to stop fighting and leave ship until it completely sank.
 INS Khukri was a frigate of the Indian navy.
 In the war of 1971 three torpedoes shot by Pakistani navy sank it.
 It sank 40 nautical miles from Diu taking down 8 officers and 186 sailors.
 Except having a chance to save his life, captain Mahendra Nath Mulla (Mahavir Chakra winner) chose to go down with the warship.
 An example of spirit and courage of Indian navy officers.
 It was the one and the only ship destroyed by the Pakistani navy.
 Indian navy finished the whole Pakistani navy and the port of Karachi in just 48 hours.

 TRANSPORTATION: Rickshaws, private buses and cars are available in Diu.
 However, the best way to explore Diu is on Bicycle or a motorcycle.
-Your can hire a Bicycle at $1.00 (approximately Rs.50.00) a day and Motorcycle at $3.00 (approximately Rs.150.00) a day.
+Your can hire a Bicycle at $2 (approximately Rs.100.00) a day and Motorcycle at $4.00 (approximately Rs.300.00) a day.

 By train: The nearest major railway station is Veraval which is 90 kilometers from Diu.
 Veraval is connected to major cities like Ahmedabad and Mumbai.
 There are two daily trains to Veraval from Ahmedabad.
 More information on Indian Railways Website